BAL vs NOR Fantasy Prediction : Balochistan vs Northern Best Fantasy Team for National T20 Cup | The SportsRush

 Kashif Bhatti: Bhatti has scalped seven wickets in the tournament, whereas he has scored 64 runs with the bat.

-Junaid Khan: Khan is a veteran of 190 T20 wickets, whereas he has scalped seven wickets in this tournament.
+Junaid Khan: Khan is a veteran of 190 T20 wickets, whereas he has scalped 10 wickets in this tournament.

 Northern Top-3 Picks:-

-Mohammad Nawaz:- Nawaz has scored 178 runs at an average of 59.33 this season, whereas he has scalped six wickets with the ball.
+Mohammad Nawaz:- Nawaz has scored 216 runs at an average of 54.00 this season, whereas he has scalped eight wickets with the ball.

 Haris Rauf:- Rauf scalped 18 wickets last season, whereas he scalped 10 wickets in PSL 2021.
-[This Season: 9 Wickets]
+[This Tournament: 9 Wickets]

 BAL vs NOR Final Fantasy Team:-